dotnet/docs-aspire/docs/whats-new/preview-4.md

 # .NET Aspire preview 4

-.NET Aspire preview 4 introduces lots of new improvements to various parts of the stack including addressing some of the most requested features from the community.
+.NET Aspire Preview 4 introduces significant enhancements across various parts of the stack, including addressing highly requested features from the community.
+Notable focus areas include improvements EntityFramework components, Podman support, and changes to the application model to easily choose between using existing resources or provisioning new ones.

 ## Podman support